qvga/RecyclerViewCursorAdapter/README.md

 # RecyclerViewCursorAdapter

-A CursorAdapter for the RecyclerView
+A CursorAdapter for the RecyclerView with a SortedList backend.